This may lead to a patient’s symptoms getting worse, and a potential desire to increase dosages of one or both drugs to levels that are unsafe.

 Another reason someone may mix Xanax and Adderall is to experience what is called a “pharmaceutical speedball.”
 In the world of recreational drug use, a speedball is the combination of a stimulant and a depressant, which are both administered simultaneously.

-Prescription drug abuse is becoming more common in the U.S. all the time, yet many people don’t receive the help they need in overcoming this abuse.
-With the right help and an adequate addiction treatment program, individuals struggling with abuse of or addiction to prescription drugs can learn to manage addiction and taper off use of these drugs.
+Prescription drug use is becoming more common in the U.S. all the time, yet many people don’t receive the help they need in overcoming this use.
+With the right help and an adequate adderall addiction treatment program, individuals struggling with use of or addiction to prescription drugs can learn to manage addiction and taper off use of these drugs.

-Treatment programs vary, and in some cases, people struggling with Xanax abuse may need a medical detox program, which allows them to rid their body of harmful toxins gained during abuse.
+Treatment programs vary, and in some cases, people struggling with Xanax dependence may need a medical detox program, which allows them to rid their body of harmful toxins gained during use.
 Behavioral therapy has also proven effective at helping people addicted to prescriptions like Xanax and Adderall implement behavioral changes which help them manage addiction long-term and prevent relapse.

-Contact us to learn more about prescription drug abuse and treatment options today.
+Contact us to learn more about prescription drug use and treatment options today.